Audiometry results categories

 This means that someone in their mid-40s could have a worse level of hearing than someone in their early 20s but have a better result classification because for their age, their hearing is good, whereas the 20 year old may have good hearing overall but for their age it should be better.

-Categories of audiometric test result for workplace screening
+Categories of hearing test result for workplace screening

-There are four fixed categories of result and all workplace audiometric tests will be assigned one of these.
+There are four fixed categories of result and all workplace hearing tests will be assigned one of these.

 This is the 'everything is normal' result.
 It means that for the attendee's age, their hearing is normal.
 That doesn't automatically mean the hearing is excellent as if they are older then normal age-related losses will almost inevitably be present, but for their age it is where it should be.
 All is good and nothing further is required until the normal retest frequency.